SeisComP/seiscomp/doc/base/glossary.rst

       during the slip along a fault until the adjacent fault blocks reach a new state of equilibrium.

    residual
-      a) The difference between the measured and predicted values of some quantity (e.g., theoretical and measured phase arrival time).
+      #.
+The difference between the measured and predicted values of some quantity (e.g., theoretical
+         and measured phase arrival time).
-      b) Attribute of QuakeML object Arrival, see :term:`arrival`.
+      #.
+Attribute of QuakeML object Arrival, see :term:`arrival`.

    Ring of Fire
       The zone of volcanoes and earthquakes surrounding the Pacific Ocean which is called